MaximeMasson/MarketFinance/README.md

-# My Python projects for Market Finance
+# Welcome to my Github
-Hey, I'm Maxime, a student in market finance, and welcome to my Github.
-Here, I store all my projects related to market finance (exclusively in Python).
+Hey, I'm Maxime, a student in market finance, and here, I store all my projects related to market finance (exclusively in Python).

 This project contains the following directories: